 5. After the research

-With the advancement of open science, making the data openly available has been set as a common goal in academic community.
-Quality data is a merit for the researcher especially when opened for reuse.
+With the advancement of open science, making data openly available has become a shared goal within the academic community.
+High-quality data are a valuable asset for researchers, particularly when made available for reuse.

 Watch the video